 The Hal Roach studio were very keen to push Laurel & Hardy, their ‘new’ comedy team, in front of the public as much as possible and as such, they crow-barred them into this Max Davidson comedy.
 Stan and Ollie shot their few scenes just days after filming ended on The Second Hundred Years, which is why they can still be seen sporting their shaven heads.
 Randy Skretvedt notes cameraman George Stevens‘ comments that “The boys were just too good to be kept inactive, so they were put almost right away into the next picture, brush cut and all“.

 Along with fellow Roach All Stars, James Finlayson and Charley Chase, they appear as patients from an asylum, located right next door to Max Davidson’s house.
-Davidson and his family have been so driven to distraction by the patient’s frequent noisy cavorting in the garden, that they’ve decided to sell up at the first opportunity.
+Davidson and his family have been so driven to distraction by the patients’ frequent noisy cavorting in the garden, they decide to sell up at the first opportunity.
 So keen are they to move that they quickly agree to swap their house for another, merely from viewing it in a photograph presented by a complete stranger…as you would!
 As the plot unfolds, the ‘new’ house turns out to be a disaster zone, and one could easily believe it was the house built by Stan and Ollie in their classic short ‘The Finishing Touch (1928)‘.

 Davidson, a German-born comedian, had his own series of Hal Roach comedies during the silent era, but is less well known today due to a seeming reluctance to revive his films, owing to their Jewish characterisations.
 Author Glenn Mitchell however points out that this is a shame as Davidson’s comedies had a “sympathetic approach”, with gags that were not “exclusively ethnic and are of a high standard”.
 Based on Glen Mitchell’s review I can only assume that he’s seen more of these comedies than I have.
 I have to admit that Call of the Cuckoos is the first Max Davidson comedy that I’ve seen and given my reaction to it, it’s very likely to be the last one too.
 Although parts of the film (without the boys) brought a few smiles, I found it a challenge to make it to the end, but I’m glad I did as I was rewarded with one final scene with Stan, Ollie, Charley and Fin who wave to Davidson from the garden of their new asylum – next door to Davidson’s new house!